Plant genetics: Other model plants

+It is important to note that there are many more Plant Organisms that each have their own advantages and disadvantages depending on the area of study.
+Therefore, researchers must investigate their options and select a model organism for use that best fits the uses and applications of their study.

 Genetically modified crops

 Genetically modified (GM) foods are produced from organisms that have had changes introduced into their DNA using the methods of genetic engineering.
 Genetic engineering techniques allow for the introduction of new traits as well as greater control over traits than previous methods such as selective breeding and mutation breeding.